GISMentors/geopython-english/rasters/rasterio.rst

 RasterIO
 ========

-RasterIO library is another work of Sean Gillies, this time as one of the results of his activities in MapBox.
+`RasterIO <https://mapbox.github.io/rasterio/>`__ library is another work of Sean Gillies, this time as one of the results of his activities in MapBox.
 RasterIO deals with raster geographic datasets.

-RasterIO converts the data to NumPy structures (similar to Fiona, which converts vectors to GeoJSON structure).
+RasterIO converts the data to :wikipedia-en:`NumPy` structures (similar to :doc:`Fiona <fiona>`, which converts vectors to :wikipedia-en:`GeoJSON` structure).

 In following example, we will open GeoTIFF file